Description

 Tried: Using stegsolve or zsteg instead of steghide to extract the hidden data

-Stegsolve and zsteg target LSB steganography in PNG bit planes and do not understand steghide's DCT-coefficient embedding format in JPEGs.
-They will report no hidden data or output garbage.
-The first decode of the EXIF comment explicitly names the tool as steghide, so the extraction must use steghide with the -sf flag and the recovered passphrase.
+Stegsolve and zsteg target LSB steganography in PNG bit planes and know nothing about steghide's DCT-coefficient embedding in JPEGs, so they report no data or emit garbage.
+The decoded EXIF comment names steghide explicitly, so extract with steghide, the -sf flag, and the recovered passphrase.

 Learn more